Esqarrouth/goktugyil.github.io/_pages/about.md

 <hr />

 ## Founded Companies

+#### <a id="colonist" href="https://colonist.io/">**Colonist.io**</a>
+- Strategy game for mobile and desktop web
+- Thousands of players played more than 2000 games
+- 1 million Monthly Active Users
+- 2000 players online playing at any given time of the day
+- <a href="https://blog.colonist.io/colonist-io-2020-summary/2020">2020 Summary</a>
+- <a href="https://www.youtube.com/watch?v=Z5VBej44TuI&ab_channel=DyLighted-Catan">Played</a> by <a href="https://www.youtube.com/c/MrBeast6000">Mr. Beast</a>, one of worlds most famous Youtubers with 70M+ subscribers.
+- Featured on 10+ game blogs

 #### <a id="breakpoint" href="https://www.breakpointcapital.net/">**Breakpoint Labs**</a>
 We’re working on various projects in the cryptocurrency space.
 These include: